'I’m Going To Donate It All': 5-Year-Old Sells His Pumpkins To Raise Money For Others

 After earning $400 and some teaching at home about how money can be used to help others, Emmitt made his decision.

-“He mentioned his pumpkin money and [we] said, ‘if you want to donate some of it that’s totally fine,’ and he said, ‘nope I’m going to donate it all,’” Anna said.READ MORE: 1 Dead In Fatal Polk County Car Crash
+“He mentioned his pumpkin money and [we] said, ‘if you want to donate some of it that’s totally fine,’ and he said, ‘nope I’m going to donate it all,’” Anna said.READ MORE: Hell's Angels Member Gets 14 Years For Selling Pounds Of Meth To Undercover Officer

 And Emmitt did just that donating his profits to Toys For Tots.